 Figure 3 / Heterogeneous data linkage

-The 3D Experience platform offered by Dassault Systèmes is delivered through Outscale’s cloud services in more than a dozen data centers globally.
-This platform takes full advantage of hardware and software integration and can be deployed to enterprises of all sizes.
+The 3D Experience platform offered by Dassault Systèmes is delivered through Outscale’s cloud services in over a dozen data centers globally.
+This platform takes full advantage of hardware and software integration and can be used by enterprises of all sizes.

 Figure 4 / Cloud facilities for industrial cloud software

-“Cloud PLM” offers small and medium-sized PLM users more options to customize solutions to their specific business and engineering requirements.
+“Cloud PLM” provides small and medium-sized PLM users with more options to tailor solutions to their unique business and engineering requirements.
 This shift is changing the way PLM businesses and deployments are managed.

-The rapid development of the industrial Internet provides excellent fertile ground for this “cloud born” software.
+The rapid development of the industrial Internet provides a favorable environment for “cloud-born” software to thrive.